How to Write the University of Notre Dame Essays 2025-2026

 Notre Dame fosters an undergraduate experience dedicated to the intellectual, moral, and spiritual development of each individual, characterized by a collective sense of care for every person.
 How do you foster service to others in your community?
 (50-100 words)

 This is a pretty straightforward community service essay.
-You’re being asked to showcase the ways in which you’ll contribute to the overall campus community at Notre Dame.
+You’re being asked to showcase how you’ll contribute to the overall campus community at Notre Dame.
 It’s important to note that this isn’t an essay about what communities you’ve been a part of in the past—instead, you should discuss how you’ve been an active service member in your community in the past or present.

 The best route to follow when answering this prompt is to reflect on past experiences you’ve had with community service, and relate them to what the prompt says about Notre Dame as a whole.
 The answer for the prompt is practically laid out in the phrasing—right off the bat, the prompt tells us that Notre Dame is a school where the individual is characterized by the community.

 The school is portrayed as a place where no one is left behind, and everyone looks out for one another.
-So in order to respond successfully to this prompt, try to dissect how your past experiences may prove to be an example of this philosophy.
+So, to respond successfully to this prompt, try to dissect how your past experiences may prove to be an example of this philosophy.

 As with other similar community service essay prompts, it’s always better to write about a long-term commitment than something you’ve only done once or twice.
 While volunteering at a soup kitchen with classmates for a night is undoubtedly a good act of service to the community, it doesn’t reveal anything extraordinary about you or your passion for community service.

-There’s a general rule of thumb for supplemental essays—the more specific you can be, the more unique you’ll sound.
-Really highlight the experiences you’ve had that say the most about who you are; the essay is less about what you did, and more about why you did it.
+There’s a general rule of thumb for supplemental essays: the more specific you can be, the more unique you’ll sound.
+Highlight the experiences you’ve had that say the most about who you are, so your essay is less about what you did and more about why you did it.

 Your chosen experience should also be something that changed your perspectives or preconceived notions.
 Perhaps you realized the importance of rescuing animals from your time spent volunteering at the animal shelter, or maybe you developed more patience and empathy when working with children with special needs or disabilities.
 Whatever you choose to write about, it should highlight a passion or perspective of yours that you feel is important to your identity.

 Instead, try “As the hours ticked by and snow began piling on the street, I pushed my foot harder on the gas.
-Today was the last day I had to pick up donations for kids who would otherwise not be receiving Christmas gifts, and I was going to get to as many as I could.”
-Not only does this paint a far more vivid picture of what the experience meant to you, but it shows your genuine passion and care for the act itself.
+Today was the last day I had to pick up donations for kids who would otherwise not be receiving Christmas gifts, and I wasn’t going to be the reason the holidays would be a source of disappointment for them.”
+Not only does this paint a far more vivid picture of what the experience meant to you, but it also shows your genuine passion and care for the act itself.

-Once you’ve written about what you did, it’s time to connect your response to the ways in which you’ll take your experience and passion to Notre Dame.
+Once you’ve written about what you did, it’s time to connect your response to how you’ll take your experience and passion to Notre Dame.
 In the final few sentences of your response, write about what community service means to you overall, and why you’ll continue your efforts, both on and off campus at Notre Dame.

 Community service can be as simple as lending a helping hand when needed, whether that be to a classmate, a friend, or someone in the broader community.
-You can write about forming or joining study groups, your desire to find community service opportunities at Notre Dame, or even how you hope to gain and listen to new perspectives both inside and outside of the classroom.
 Keep it short and sweet, and most importantly, keep it genuine!

 Besides keeping your response short, the biggest pitfall to avoid is having a pretentious or privileged tone.
-If your response makes it seem like you’re painting yourself as some kind of savior, embellishing your efforts, or looking down on those you helped, it will leave a sour taste.
+If your response makes it seem like you’re painting yourself as some kind of savior, embellishing your efforts, or looking down on those you helped, it will leave a sour taste in the admissions officers’ mouths.

 It’s important to truly reflect on what community service means, not only to you, but to others.
 Even if you did a truly good thing for someone who needed it, make sure you maintain a balanced tone in your essay that doesn’t sound like excessive self-praise.